 By Michael Fryzel

-Michael Fryzel is a former chairman of NCUA now in private practice in Chicago.
+Michael Fryzel is a former chairman and board member of NCUA, who is now in private practice in Chicago.